HotPocketHPE/mhguide/README.md

 > Example: Ranged Weapons vs. Tigrex.
 Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
 Melee weapons can naturally stand much closer.

-# Brief Weapon Overview

-## Greatsword

-Greatsword is a hit-and-run weapon that hugely emphasizes prediction and positioning.
-It's simple to pick up, with only one primary move, but legendarily difficult to master.
-To understand your foe is to understand the Greatsword!

-The charge slash is your most important tool.
-A fully charged hit to a weak spot does massive damage, but don't be greedy!
-It's better to land a low charge hit than to whiff a high charge one.

-Don't forget that you can block!
-It hurts your Sharpness but is good for emergencies.

-## Hammer

-Hammer is hard-hitting yet technical.
-Different levels of charge give different moves, and hitting a monster's head enough can KO it for a big opening.
-Predict which move you'll need, then charge and go for the head!

-Hammer can charge while walking, which gives it surprising mobility!
-The superpound (release a full charge when standing still) is relatively safe, but deals good damage and KO buildup.
-The golf swing is harder to use, but deals big damage, so go for it when you can.

-Hitting the monster's head enough KO's it, leading to a huge opening.
-Go for the head whenever you can!
-A few monsters (such as Uragaan) have tough heads, so for them pick somewhere else to hit.

-## Hunting Horn

-Hunting Horn is mobile and precise, with reliable long-range pokes as well as KO potential when hitting the head.
-It can also play songs that grant buffs to yourself and teammates.
-Snipe the monster's head over and over with your range and speed!

-Your most important songs are Self-Improvement (grants a huge movement speed buff + immunity to bouncing), and Attack Up (grants +15%/20% of your weapon's raw).
-Try to keep these active at all times!
-Beyond that, don't focus too much on the songs though.
-Hitting the monster is more important!

-## Sword and Shield

-Sword and Shield is a quick and versatile weapon with fast attacks, high mobility, a shield, and the ability to use items while unsheathed.
-Adapt to any circumstance, and take advantage of monsters' weaknesses!

-## Dual Blades

-Dual Blades (also called Dual Swords) is an offensive tornado with quick attacks, quick movement, and a powerful Demon Mode that drains stamina.
-Keep up with even the fastest monsters, and unleash Demon Mode at opportune times to wreak havoc!

-## Long Sword

-Long Sword is an easy to learn weapon with flowing attacks and good mobility.
-Use the Spirit Meter for big, sweeping slashes and keep up the offensive!

-The Fade Slash is the heart and soul of Long Sword.
-It's a bit slow, but both deals damage and moves you backwards (or left/right in 3rd and 4th gen).
-Use it near the end of your attacks to get into position.

-Filling up your Spirit Meter will make it flash for a while, which prevents it from decaying and ups your damage.
-In 3rd and 4th gen, hitting with the last attack of your Spirit combo will level up your aura (white -> yellow -> red).
-This also upgrades your damage, so go for it when you can.

-## Lance

-Lance is a defensive powerhouse that uses its heavy shield to keep up unrelenting pressure.
-Poke the monster's weak points and block anything that comes your way!

-## Gunlance

-Gunlance is a quirky blocking weapon with a wide variety of moves (and a gun that shoots from your lance).
-Mix and match your tools to adapt to the situation!

-## Switch Axe

-Switch Axe can switch between its mobile, long-range, but slow to attack axe form and its sluggish, short-range, but viciously damaging sword form.

-## Insect Glaive

-Insect Glaive

-## Charge Blade

-Charge Blade offers many different attacks and mechanics for technical players to pore over.
-Use your weapon's two forms wisely to maintain your resources, deal big damage, and even KO the monster!

-Guard Points can "steal the initiative" from monsters when used well.

-## Bow

-Bow is a mobile ranged weapon that can charge its attacks to strike at opportune moments.

-## Light Bowgun

-Light Bowgun is the nimbler of the Bowgun pair, with good mobility, fast sheathing speed, and Rapid Fire for increased ammo efficiency.

-## Heavy Bowgun

-Heavy Bowgun is the Light Bowgun's bulkier sibling, trading mobility and ammo efficiency for sheer damage potential.

 # Hunting Fundamentals